-To help align executive interests with those of shareholders, the Company grants RSU awards.
-In 2014, Named Executive Officers were granted time-vested RSUs under the Company's 2005 Ownership Incentive Plan as follows:
+To help align executive interests with those of stockholders, the Company grants RSU awards.
+As described above, the number of RSUs granted to our Named Executive Officers is based on a target incentive opportunity expressed as a percent of annual base salary in effect at the time of the award approval.
+In 2015, Named Executive Officers were granted time-vested RSUs under the Company's 2005 Ownership Incentive Plan as follows: